 Roll the Paint

-With the edges dry, roll the inner part of the wall.
+Now you will roll paint on the inner part of the wall.
 Dip the roller in the tray and thoroughly squeeze it out by rolling it on the tray.
 Place the roller on the wall and paint in "W" shapes in order to fill small sections of about 4 feet high by 4 feet wide.

 Finish a section before moving onto an adjacent section.
 Quickly work so that you maintain a wet edge.
 Make sure that you are always working off of a wet edge, as this will help avoid streaking.